-The setup for a custom domain involves two steps: setting up a DNS record to point to that domain, and then deploying your application to deploy to that domain:
+Setting up a custom domain involves two steps: setting up a DNS record to point to that domain, and then configuring your Web service to listen on that custom domain:

 You must first find the DNS name assigned to the load balancer of your cluster.
-This can be found by navigating to the Porter dashboard and copying the load balancer address:
+This can be found under the Networking tab of your Web Service:

 Because AWS creates a load balancer that is assigned a domain name, rather than an IP address, you must use a DNS provider which allows for